CloudSlang/docs/docs/tutorial/05_lesson.md

           - availability: available
 ```

-First note that in the `check_address` task, the `address` input name is not given a default value, as the `text` input is given in the `print_start` task.
+First note that in the `check_address` task, the `address` input name is not given an explicit value, as the `text` input is given in the `print_start` task.
 It's not necessary here because the `address` input name in the `check_availability` operation matches the `address` input name in the flow.
 The value input to the flow will get passed to the operation input with the same name.

 ##Publish
 Also notice that we've added the `publish` section to this task.
 This is the spot where we publish the outputs returned from the operation to the flow's scope.
 In our case, the `check_availability` operation returns an output named `available` and we publish it to the flow's scope under the name `availability`.
 We'll use the `availability` variable momentarily in an input expression in another of the flow's tasks.